 My son developed an interest in creating video games after watching videos developed by kids his age.

-4. Don’t give them the “motivation talk.”
+4. Don’t give them the “motivational talk.”

 - Instead of focusing on past performance, focus on future performance — “What do you think you can do differently?”

 - Instead of speaking for your children, encourage them to assess their performance by themselves.
-Remember that there are several age-appropriate resources capable of helping your child reflect on their performance and develop a growth mindset.
+Remember that there are several age-appropriate resources capable of helping your children reflect on their performance and develop a growth mindset.

 5. Offer encouragement and support.